-Assessable income includes most monetary and non-monetary benefits derived from employment in Bangladesh, property held, business carried out in Bangladesh, interest income, agriculture income, capital gains, and any other income.
-This is regardless of the residence status of the recipient, where the payments are made (i.e., in or outside of Bangladesh) or whether the employment is permanent or temporary.
+Assessable income includes most monetary and non-monetary benefits derived from employment in Bangladesh, property held, business carried out in Bangladesh, interest income, agriculture income, capital gains, and other income.
+This is regardless of the recipient's residence status, where the payments are made (i.e., in or outside of Bangladesh) or whether the employment is permanent or temporary.
 Individuals are taxed at these existing slab rates:

 Annual taxable income (BDT) Tax Rate

-First 300,000 Exempt
+First 350,000 Exempt

 Next 100,000 5%

 Next 300,000 10%

 Next 400,000 15%

 Next 500,000 20%

 Remaining 25%

-The first slab for women, people of the third gender and taxpayers over the age of 65 starts at BDT 350,000.
-It is BDT 450,000 for tax payers with disability, BDT 475,000 for documented war wounded freedom fighters.
+The first slab for women and taxpayers over 65 starts at BDT 400,000.
+It is BDT 475,000 for taxpayers with a disability or if they are of a third gender, and BDT 500,000 for documented war-wounded freedom fighters.
 The tax-free slab is increased by a further BDT 50,000 for any single parent/legal guardian of disabled individuals.